sigma/yann.hodique.info/content/blog/migrating-to-hugo.md

 for a nice theme, found
-a [Jekyll theme](https://github.com/jekyllbootstrap/theme-the-program) I liked (yes, I'm still very much into console-looking stuff), ported it to Hugo and worked on a Dokuwiki->Markdown converter (very primitive stuff, just enough to get me through 90% of the conversion, and I did the remaining 10% manually).
+a [Jekyll theme](https://github.com/jekyllbootstrap/theme-the-program) I liked (yes, I'm still very much into console-looking stuff), ported it to Hugo and worked on a Dokuwiki to Markdown converter (very primitive stuff, just enough to get me through 90% of the conversion, and I did the remaining 10% manually).

 And... voilà.
 Feels good